WRITING

 The programme’s centrepiece is the Northern Lights Writers’ Conference which has taken place annually at Waterside since 2014, featuring a mix of keynote talks, creative and industry sessions, along with stalls and drop-in slots for writers.
 Our keynote speakers include AJ Kennedy, Sarah Dunnant, Louise Doughty, Will Self, Jane Rogers and Joanne Harris, along with literary agents, publishers, editors and an array of writing talent from across the UK.

-The programme offers support for writers through a number of strands, each led by accomplished writers, poets and script editors.
+Alongside the Northern Lights Writers’ Conference, our ongoing writers’ development programme includes support for writers through a number of strands, each led by accomplished writers, poets and script editors.

 Publishing Opportunities